LeandervanAarde26/UniVerse/README.md

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
+* Leander enjoyed handling the backend
+* Learning C#
 * Our group dynamic worked really well.
-* Leander enjoyed handling the backend
+* Working in a group dynamic and learning more about version control in a group setting

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->